 The fire starter in the kit uses a Zippo flint spark wheel, just without the spark guard you’d normally find on a Zippo lighter.
-You spin the wheel to produce hot sparks which can be used to light a fire.
+You spin the wheel to produce hot sparks, which can be used to light a fire.
 For novice survivalists, it’s easier to use than a Ferro rod or other rod-and-striker fire starter.

 12. UST StrikeForce Fire Starter

 Here’s another fire starter by UST.
 It’s also a Ferro rod fire starter but uses the traditional two-handed striking method.
-The rod is fairly short, which makes it a bit harder to use than the Uberleben Zunden and Friendly Swede Ferro rods.
+The rod is fairly short, making it a bit harder to use than the Uberleben Zunden and Friendly Swede Ferro rods.
 However, the UST StrikeForce has the advantage of a practical design.

 I really like that the UST Ferro rod comes in a self-contained case.
 To use, you open it up to reveal the striker and the rod.
-The case basically acts like a handle for the striker, so it is easier to use with gloves.
+The case basically acts as a handle for the striker, so it is easier to use with gloves.
 Another advantage of the case is that it holds tinder and keeps it dry.

 No wonder the StrikeForce regularly gets called the best fire starter by expert survivalists.

 13. SE All-Weather Emergency Fire Starter and Magnesium Fuel Bar